Ivan Bulat

-Ivan Bulat (/hr/; born 24 June 1975) is a Croatian retired footballer who played as a midfielder, and the manager.
+Ivan Bulat (/hr/; born 24 June 1975) is a Croatian retired footballer who played as a midfielder.
 He currently serves as a director of football of Croatian club HNK Šibenik.

-Bulat was appointed as the director of football of his hometown club in summer of 2017, when his older brother Josip became the club's chairman of the Supervisory Board.
+Bulat was appointed as the director of football of his hometown club in summer of 2017, when his older brother Josip became the club's chairman of the supervisory board.

 International career

 Bulat made five appearances for the Croatia national under-21 team.